asadadnan11/fx-overlay-optimization-engine/README.md

 - **Multi-asset**: Add commodity and bond exposures
 - **Regime detection**: Build in automatic market regime identification

-## About Me
+## About This Project

-I’m Asad Adnan, a Master’s in Business Analytics graduate from the University of Notre Dame with a multidisciplinary background in economics, political science, and data science.
-I’m deeply interested in how global markets, policy, and human behavior intersect — and how data-driven strategies can be used to manage risk and uncover opportunity in volatile environments.
+This Currency Overlay Simulation Engine represents my first serious dive into quantitative finance, developed as part of my Business Analytics graduate work.
+The project started from curiosity about how major market events impact currency portfolios and grew into a comprehensive exploration of hedging strategies and risk management.

+Building this simulation pushed me to learn concepts I'd never worked with before - volatility modeling, value-at-risk calculations, and stress testing.
+While I know there's still a lot more to learn, this project gave me hands-on experience with the mathematical frameworks that drive real portfolio management decisions.

+The work demonstrates my interest in quantitative finance and my ability to tackle complex analytical challenges, while also showing me how much more there is to explore in this field.

-**Skills Demonstrated**: Python, Financial Modeling, Risk Management, GARCH/ARIMA, Portfolio Optimization, Data Visualization, Strategic Analysis
+**Core Technologies**: Python, Financial Modeling, Risk Management, GARCH/ARIMA, Portfolio Optimization, Data Visualization, Statistical Analysis